-A chargeback occurs when a credit card holder contacts his bank or credit card company to dispute a charge on his account.
+A chargeback occurs when credit card holders contact their bank or credit card company to dispute an account charge.
 Common reasons for chargebacks include:

 - The cardholder did not receive the product or service.